What Will Happen When I Make A Claim?

-We could help you make a claim if you’ve suffered an eye injury in the workplace, whether you’re an employee, a contractor, a member of the public or a visitor.
+We could help you make a claim if you’ve been injured in a farm accident, whether you’re an employee, contractor, a member of the public and or a visitor.

 Even if you’re a casual worker or self-employed, you might still be considered as an employee under UK law, giving you the same rights as other workers when it comes to health and safety.

-If you’re an agency worker who has suffered an eye injury, both the agency you work for and the owners of the business should take responsibility for your safety.
+If you’re an agency worker who has been injured in a farm accident, both the agency you work for and the owners of the farm should take responsibility for your safety.
 They should work together to make sure that precautions are in place to protect you.

 We can also help with claims being made on behalf of others including:

 On behalf of a child who has been in an accident before their 18th birthday

 For someone who doesn’t have the mental capacity to handle their own case

 On behalf of a loved one who has unfortunately passed away

 If you’ve sadly lost a loved one in a farming accident, we can help you with: